Skip to main content

 Step 6: Handle Checkout Completion

-The onSuccess callback receives connection data immediately after payment:
+The onSuccess callback receives the connection ID immediately:

 await fetch('/api/users/save-connection', {